younes-hebik/RT01-2nd-Assignment/README.md

 Launch File
 ============
 It provides a convenient way to start up multiple nodes and a master, as well as other initialization requirements such as setting parameters.
-I create a new launch file that contains the launching of the assignment package and my three nodes you can launch the file using command line `roslaunch pkg-name
+I create a new launch file that contains the launching of the assignment package and my three nodes you can launch the file using command line `roslaunch assignment_2_2023 assig_pkg.launch`